-It's snuck up on us so quickly, we can't even believe St. Patrick's Day is already here.
-While most of us will probably be spending the weekend indoors, it's high time you set your recordings for the best shows and movies coming up over the next few days.
+It's snuck up on us so quickly, we can't even believe October is nearly over.
+While most of us will probably be spending this weekend indoors under our duvets, be sure to set your recordings for the best shows and movies coming up over the next few days.

 Here's the best Bank Holiday weekend TV for you to chill in front of the sofa with.

 'Brave New World' - Sky One - 9pm